giulianamuto/Identificazione-Degli-Oggetti-Mediante-Mixed-Reality/README.md

 HTCVive, Unity, Good pc

-For all infomation read the document.
+For all infomations read the document.

 IMPORTANT:
 INSTALL THE VIVESR EXPIRIENCE PLUG IN, VIVE SR, STEAM VR